Optimum Spectrum Extension for PAPR Reduction of DFT-s-OFDM: Introduction

 While earlier academic works such as~\cite{SlimaneTVT07} considered single-side extension, symmetric SE as in~\cite{Nokia21} -- already proposed in early 3G standardization~\cite{R1-050702,Kawamura06} -- has become the de facto approach in 3GPP~\cite{SamsungSPAWC2024,6GWS-250004,6GWS-250036}.
 Symmetric SE corresponds to applying a particular circular shift to the subcarrier coefficients before single-side SE.
 Alternatively, in 3GPP Rel.18 study, we proposed asymmetric SE with optimized cyclic shifts~\cite{R1-2208412,R1-2300090}, derived as a by-product of the optimized constellation rotation approach in~\cite{KimTVT18,TENCON18}.
 Recently, similar asymmetric SE approaches have been studied in~\cite{IEICE25,IEICE25_NTT} and are proposed for 6G~\cite{R1-2506306}.
 Cyclic shifting is easier to implement and maintains compatibility with legacy systems, while incurring only negligible precision loss compared to optimal constellation rotation~\cite{IEICE25}.

-Moreover, a common misconception is that larger SE always reduces the PAPR, with its size constrained only by bandwidth-efficiency concerns.
+Moreover, while it is well established that SE can enable further PAPR reduction on top of FDSS, it is less recognized that an excessively large SE may instead increase it.
+The prevailing view being that SE size should be limited, but solely by bandwidth-efficiency considerations.
+Conversely, if ignoring the PAPR effect, SE is commonly regarded as being inherently detrimental to spectral efficiency.
 In contrast, this paper draws on new insights into FDSS-SE design, showing that for a given FDSS window there exists both an optimal SE size for PAPR minimization -- beyond which PAPR performance degrades, and an optimal SE size for rate maximization -- below which rate decreases.
 Hence, if in 6G the FDSS windows remain proprietary and UE-specific as in 5G, i.e., implemented by manufacturers and not optimizable by the network, then enforcing a single SE size for all UEs may be suboptimal and even detrimental for some of them.

 During 5G Rel.
 18 standardization~\cite{R1-2208412,R1-2300090}, we already pointed-out that PAPR minimization could be achieved with different SE sizes depending on the considered FDSS window.
 However, evaluations in 3GPP were conducted only for a few (typically competing) designs with a limited and heterogeneous set of specific FDSS windows and configurations, so general performance trends and behavior were not well established.
 This paper refines the PAPR analysis from our earlier 3GPP contributions with stronger theoretical support, as well as a rate analysis showing that SE also helps mitigate the SNR loss from FDSS.
 We use a generic FDSS-SE model with arbitrary frequency-shifts, encompassing prior single-side and symmetric definitions, and consider two single-parameter FDSS window families to evaluate the performance behaviors as a function of FDSS attenuation.
 Namely, we introduce a single-parameter ``deformed Hann'' window family covering FDSS windows used in 3GPP; and we also use a Kaiser window proposed for DFT-s-OFDM in~\cite{Mauritz06} as a well-known approximation of the prolate spheroidal wave functions for optimal time- and band- limited localization~\cite{SlepianPollak}.